When to notify

 - two or more undertakings, previously independent of one another, merge, or

-- the acquisition of part of an undertaking, although not involving the acquisition of a corporate legal entity, involves the acquisition of assets that constitute a business to which a turnover can be attributed, and for the purposes of this paragraph ‘assets’ includes goodwill.
+- the acquisition of part of an undertaking (not involving the acquisition of a corporate legal entity) involves the acquisition of assets that constitute a business to which a turnover can be attributed (with ‘assets’ capable of including goodwill), where the turnover generated from the assets is connected to the State

-The general rule for mandatory notification is found in section 18(1)(a) of the 2002 Act (as substituted by section 55(a) of the 2014 Act), which provides that a notification must be made to the CCPC if, in the most recent financial year,
+The general rule for mandatory notification is found in section 18(1)(a) of the Act.
+This provides that a notification must be made to the CCPC if, in the most recent financial year

 - the turnover in the State of each of two or more of the undertakings involved is not less than €10,000,000